quamotion/docs/vs/how-to-create-mobile-coded-ui-test-project.rst

 Now that you've created your Mobile Coded UI Test Project, you're ready to configure it.

-Go to `How To: Configure a Mobile Coded UI Test Project <how-to-configure-mobile-coded-ui-test-project>`_ for more information.
+Go to :doc:`how-to-configure-mobile-coded-ui-test-project` for more information.